Driving licence in India: Driving licence categories

-Production
+Obligation to carry and produce

 Drivers are legally obliged to carry a valid driving licence while driving.
-Under s.130 of the Motor Vehicles Act, 1988; a police officer or any other official authorised by the government can ask for vehicle-related documents, and the driver should produce them within 15 days at the police station (or the concerned department).
+Under S.130 of the Motor Vehicles Act, 1988, a police officer or any other official authorised by the government can ask for vehicle-related documents, and the driver should produce them within 15 days at the police station (or the concerned department).

+Violations and punishments

 The law permits officials to seize a licence, and issue a temporary one for a specified time.
 The law also allows the state government to set fines or prison terms for minor traffic violations, and specifies who has the rights to enforce these rules.

 Every driving licence has a maximum number of endorsements allowed.
 If the driver does not follow the traffic rules or causes any fault, then a penalty fine is issued and an endorsement put on the licence.
 An excessive number of endorsements may lead to cancellation.

+India uses a cumulative points systems for offenders, which is broadly similar, but different in detail, to those in different countries.

+Points are given for driving offenses by law courts, and the licence is endorsed accordingly.
+An Indian driving licence may be endorsed by the courts for various offences, not only for those committed whilst driving or in charge of a vehicle.
+If the individual committing the offence does not hold a valid driving licence the driver may be subject to imprisonment of up to 3 months.
+Violation of traffic signals, triple driving on motorcycle/scooter/two-wheeler, using vehicles without registration or in unsafe condition may acquire 3 negative points in each case.

+In the case of two-wheelers, helmet laws are mandatory for both the main rider and the pillion rider.
+Offences such as for drunk or drugged driving are recorded on the licence; and the offender is prosecuted and liable to being imprisoned.